 Do you have strange rituals when playing games that isn’t necessary for the game itself, but more to allow the mind to relax?
-These could be in the ‘order’ or ‘checking’ subtypes, and often spoiled by ‘mental contamination’.
+This may involve doing things in the right order, and involve ‘checking’ compulsions.

 Hey, I have weird rituals and compulsions when playing video games.
 They have lasted a long time.

 I was 8 years old when I unwrapped my first console at Christmas, an N64/Goldeneye 007 bundle.
 Genuinely one of my favorite memories was laying eyes on it for the first time, and the hours running around as Bond and roaming Hyrule in Zelda: Ocarina of Time.

 However I would soon learn that OCD would be a mission harder than any other, and one that’s lasted the console generations.